 |New School For Leadership And Journalism||Public - 6-8 - 774||Very helpful teachers, safe and welcoming environment, diverse student body.|

-There is also no shortage of Italian and your classic New York pizzeria fare in Riverdale, but it is so much more than just that.
+There is also no shortage of Italian and your classic New York pizzeria fare in Riverdale, but it is much more than that.

-An Beal Bocht Cafe offers something a little different.
-This Irish-style pub and restaurant that not only is the place for killer bangers and mash, but also doubles as a venue for comedy, arts, and music
+A Beal Bocht Cafe offers something a little different.
+This Irish-style pub and restaurant is not only the place for killer bangers and mash but also doubles as a venue for comedy, arts, and music.

 There are also a variety of great restaurants offering Latin and Asian cuisines, such as Cocina Chente, Anise, Moon Star Grill, Aoyu, and Topala.

 Liebman's Deli makes the best Reuben and pastrami sandwiches and homemade knishes in the neighborhood.

 Riverdale is considered a very safe neighborhood overall.
 In fact, it’s recognized as one of the safest neighborhoods in all of New York City.
 With its low crime rates and a strong sense of community, Riverdale provides a secure environment for all its residents.